 And thank you to my dear friend NL who is a theologian and a fellow convert (and who also happens to be a former Lutheran minister).
 Our conversations over the years have always been both inspiring and informative.
 (Thanks, NL.
 You know who you are.)

-Oh, and I almost forgot: the graphics I’m using for this series are by yours truly, your humble author, designer and writer wannabe, li’l ol’ me.
+Oh, and I almost forgot: the graphics I’m using for this series are by yours truly, your humble author, designer and writer wannabe, among other things.
 You can find the full (revised) set, so far, here.
-It’s a work in progress, as is this entire site, a labor of love and an object of some obsession.
-And I mean that in a good way, a holy way, of course. :)